 Can a Divorce Decree be Modified?

-While the final divorce decree is the official end of your marriage, it is still possible to file a motion for modification.
+While the final divorce decree is the official end of your marriage, it is still possible to file a motion for modification of court orders.
 You may be able to modify different parts of the divorce decree, including:

 - Child support